1Hyena/nt4c/README.md

 #### ex_echo ###################################################################

-[This example](examples/src/ex_echo.c) shows how to use the NT4C parser to parse and print a NestedText document on the screen.
-The input document is parsed twice.
-First, the length of the document is determined.
-Then, a variable-length array is initialized for storing the DOM.
+[This example](examples/src/ex_echo.c) demonstrates how to utilize the NT4C parser to parse and display a NestedText document on the screen.
+The input document undergoes parsing twice.
+Initially, the length of the document is calculated.
+Subsequently, a variable-length array is set up to store the Document Object Model (DOM).

 https://github.com/1Hyena/nt4c/blob/1f8595884201722495c089d4b45086a23465b84a/examples/src/ex_echo.c#L10-L34